-PHAR5474 Pharmacy Calculations
+PHAR5474 Pharmacy Calculations .

 2 credits (2 lec hrs/wk)

 Basic mathematics review with an

 introduction to application in Pharmacy

 Technician duties.
 Covers systems of

 weight, measure, and temperature, practice

 converting from one to another and the

 understanding of retail accounting.
 Students

 develop the basic capabilities needed to

-calculate precent concentrations, drug
+calculate percent concentrations, drug

 dosages, and milliequivalents.

-Prerequisites: Score of 50 on the ASSET
+Prerequisites: MTH70 with a grade of C or

-Elementary Algebra test, or a C or better in
+better or appropriate score on math

-MTH70 or higher.
+placement test.